-Laetitia Vineyards & Winery
+15. Laetitia Vineyards & Winery

 Originally known for Méthode Champenoise sparkling wines, Laetitia continues to produce seven unique Sparkling Wines.
 The vineyard site was specifically chosen by the French 30+ years ago to grow Chardonnay grapes that remained acidic, delicate and fresh with green apple and citrus characters – everything you want for making sparkling wine.
-And that philosophy continues today with these current releases:
+And that philosophy continues today with these current releases.

 This Blanc de Blanc follows a Champagne production process which includes primary fermentation from 100% Estate Chardonnay fruit, inoculated with a secondary fermentation lees aged in the bottle, riddling, disgorgement of the yeast plug, dosage and final corking after two years.
 The end result provides crisp fruity flavors with a creamy palate and youthful elegance.